 It’s official: César Ritz Colleges Switzerland has become the very first higher education institution in the world to be certified by Green Globe, the highest standard for sustainability.

 Since setting this goal in 2019, creative thinking, hard work, and a spirit of innovation have led the school to make a multitude of practical changes towards sustainability.
 Here are some examples.
-The full sustainability management plan can be downloaded here.

 Raising students’ awareness about biodiversity

 Beehives have been installed on campus and local beekeeper Romain Petitcolin has been entrusted with ensuring the wellbeing of our 250’000 bees.
 This is a year-round activity and special attention and care are needed to help the bees thrive.
 Students take part in a workshop to better understand this little insect's life and how we depend on their survival.
 In addition to contributing to preserving the ecosystem in Le Bouveret, students and staff are privy to tasting the delicious honey during the annual harvesting.